XANi/go-filereopen/README.md

 Reopen can also be triggered by `f.Reopen()`.

 Underlying filedescriptor will only be swapped if opening a new one was successful.
+The old filedescriptor will be synced immediately after the swap and closed few seconds later

 Reopen is retried indefinitely, errors could be retrieved by using `SetErrorFunction` to set the error handler